RobotMasterxo/qomswapassets/README.md

 To have your token listed on QOMSWAP, please follow these guidelines:
 Folder Structure

+    Fork the Repository: Start by forking the QOMSWAP repository.

-Create a folder named with the address of your token contract.
+    Create a Folder: Create a folder named with the address of your token contract.
 This folder will contain the required files for listing your token.
 Ensure the folder is structured as follows:

+markdown

 0xYourTokenAddress/
     logo.png
     telegram.txt

 Requirements for Each File
 logo.png

     The logo of your token.
     Size: Ensure the logo is the same size as the example provided in the repository (256x256 pixels).
-        Format: The logo must be in PNG format.
+    Format: The logo must be in PNG/JPG format.

 telegram.txt

+    Content: The content should include the NAME, SYMBOL, and TELEGRAM URL, with no additional text or formatting.
+It should look like this:

     NAME: Name
     SYMBOL: Symbol
     TELEGRAM: (your telegram link)

-        The content should be just the Telegram URL, NAME and SYMBOL no additional text or formatting.